Original wartime photographs of an

 Below are several example of wartime or pre-war pictures of an Enigma

 machine in action.
 If you look carefully on auction sites such as eBay,

 you may be able to find some good quality originals, but beware of fakes,

-as some people are trying to sell re-enactment pictures instead...
+as some people appear to be selling re-enactment pictures instead.

 The image below was taken in 1938, shortly before WWII, during a training

 session of radio and Enigma operators (Funker).
 The image is part of a series

 of four photographs, taken by Franz Oswald Wladimir Graf zu Münster, who